pivotal-cf/docs-pks/concepts.hbs.md

 title: General {{  vars.product }} Concepts
 ---

-This topic describes conceptual and architectural information about {{  vars.product_full }} ({{ vars.product_short }}) and its primary components.
+This topic describes conceptual and architectural information about {{  vars.product_full }} and its primary components.

-See the following topics for an architectural overview of TKGI systems and components:
+See the following topics for an architectural overview of {{ vars.product_short }} systems and components:

 <ul>
   <li>